-By default, some apps in Windows 10 will launch themselves when you boot up your computer.
+Startup apps in Windows 10 are on by default, so they’ll launch themselves when you boot up your computer.
 Some of these apps are necessary for the computer to run, but others may not be.
-Some apps, when installed, will even ask for permission to run on startup and will do so afterwards.
+When installed, some will even ask for permission to run on startup and will do so afterward.

 Deactivating Startup Apps in Windows

-The easiest way to turn off startup apps is through Window 10’s Startup menu.
+The easiest way to turn off all of the unnecessary startup apps is through Windows 10’s Startup menu.
 To access it, follow these steps:

 - Open the Start menu.